abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     is chosen and the process is repeated starting with this new improved solution (by default, as soon as an improved solution is found, it is taken by the solver and the process is repeated anew).
 The whole process stops whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.
+    [what does the last part of the last sentence mean exactly?]

 First solution
 """""""""""""""